-2016 KEY PERFORMANCE INDICATOR (KPI): Students will demonstrate knowledge of theories and models of counseling through the Personal Theory Presentation with Life Story Assignment (See Appendix A) The counselor, in the context of this training program, is a skilled professional who is able to: Activities/ Assignments (including field- based activities) Measurement Standards Alignment CACREP 2009 (CA09) CACREP 2016 (CA16) CA09) Knowledge of counseling theories that provide the student with models to conceptualize client presentation and that help in selection of appropriate counseling interventions.
-Student will be exposed to models of counseling that are consistent with current professional research and practice in the field and began to develop a personal model of counseling.
-CA09) Class exams CA09) Presentation with treatment plan CA09) Individual or group assignment CA09) Exams CA09) Theory Presentation CA09) Individual or group presentation CA09: II.G.5.d CA16) Understand theories and models of counseling.
-CA16) Learning about the psyche and how change is addressed by each theory via readings and lectures CA16) Midterm & Final (See Appendix D); Discussion, Readings & Stan Case Study CA16: 2.F.5.a.
+2016 KEY PERFORMANCE INDICATOR (KPI): Students will demonstrate the ability to apply counseling theory and technique as an effective counselor.
+The counselor, in the context of this training program, is a skilled professional who is able to: Activities/ Assignments (including field-based activities) Measurement Standards Alignment CACREP 2009 (CA09) CACREP 2016 (CA16) CA09) Understand counselor and consultant characteristics and behaviors that influence helping.
+Discussion boards Group Discussion CA09: II.G.
+1.b.
+CA09) Student explored counseling theories that provided him/her with model to conceptualize client presentation and that helped in selection of appropriate counseling interventions.
+Student was exposed to models of counseling that are consistent with current professional research and practice in the field and began to develop a personal model of counseling.
+Class exams Exams CA09: II.G.
+5.d CA09) Examining counseling theories that provide the student with consistent models to conceptualize client presentation & select appropriate counseling interventions.
+Presentation with treatment plan.
+Theory Presentation CA09:II.G 5. a. and d.

+CA09) Demonstrate effective application of theories, techniques and skill.
+Individual or group assignment Individual or group presentation CA09: II.G.
+5.d.
+CA16) Understand theories and models of counseling.
+Learning about the psyche and how change is addressed by each theory via readings and lectures Midterm & Final (See Appendix D); Discussion, Readings & Stan Case Study CACREP 2016 2.F.5.a.
 Developmentally relevant counseling treatment or intervention plans.
-Review of sample treatment plans using theoretical language and then practice via final presentation and treatment plan Presentation of theory with treatment plan CA16: 2.F.5.h.
+Review of sample treatment plans using theoretical language and then practice via final presentation and treatment plan Presentation of theory with treatment plan CACREP 2016 2.F.5.h.
 Development of measureable outcomes for clients.
-Group discussion and group presentation Group Presentation and Presentation of theory CA16: 2.F.5.i.
+Group discussion and group presentation Group Presentation and Presentation of theory CACREP 2016 2.F.5.i.
 Evidence-based counseling strategies and techniques for prevention and intervention.
 Understanding via readings and lecture.
 Assessment via midterm and final.
-Midterm and Final CA16: 2.F.5.j.
+Midterm and Final CACREP 2016 2.F.5.j.
 Processes for aiding students in developing a personal model of counseling.
 Practice via theory sorter.
 Continuous discussion.
-Theory Sorter CA16: 2.F.5.n.
+Theory Sorter CACREP 2016 2.F.5.n.